MaHuanAAA/SEraser/README.md

 ## Download

-For convenience, we pack the subsets of datasets and they are available './data/(e.g., CamelDeer)'.
+For convenience, we pack the subsets of datasets and they are available './data/(e.g., CamelDeer)' ([full link](https://drive.google.com/file/d/1vyomvGBrXEnzE21P-nJr20OeZhF4zy5h/view?usp=sharing)).
 Please change the `ROOT_DIR` in `fine_tune_blip.py`.
 The pretrained VLFMs is available on Lavis (a widely-used repository).

 ## Inference